crisfervil/blog/source/_drafts/UI-Automated-Tests-in-Dynamics-CRM-365-Part2.md

 And now what?

 The next step in this test should be to check the status of the records.
-The usual requirement when creating a record is to set some values by default, so we would like to make sure these fields were populated correctly.
+The usual requirement when creating a record is to set some calculated values by default, so the goal of the tests probably should be to make sure these fields were populated correctly.

 The way to do it is through the normal Assert methods available in any test framework.